 “Atlantic City has bounced back from adversity time and time again.
 It will be no different with COVID-19,” said Atlantic City Mayor Marty Small Sr.

 The Working Group said Atlantic City does indeed have assets that make it a great place to live and work;

 - Cultural and historic attractions,

 - High walkability

 - Deeply-rooted neighborhoods

 They did not list the casinos and hotels as assets.

 Meet Me Tonight in Atlantic City

 COVID has especially hit AC, conceived as a place for gathering for business, fun, drinking, gambling, and shows.
 The problem with Atlantic City is that even in boom times, the bulk of the money lost in the casinos leaves the city.
-Their conference industry has likely been especially hit.
+The pandemic has especially hit their conference industry.
 The New Jersey Democrats always hold their conference in Atlantic City.

-The money that can be made from cannabis is what will likely turn cannabis from being seen as the “Whore Marijuana” by some City Elders into the proper and respectable “Lady Cannabis.”
+The money from cannabis will turn the “Whore Marijuana” into the proper and respectable “Lady Cannabis.”
 Unfortunately, towns that don’t desperately need money are still reluctant to embrace the Lady, even if their residents gave cannabis an overwhelming political mandate to embrace it.